FalconSage/SageType/README.md

 # Thanks

 Thanks for looking.
-Offical GitBook Docs is coming soon!
+The Docs are here!
+Go to More --> Docs.
+THEY ARE HALF DONE.
+This is a early view.